What to know about buying a house in Tennessee

 The DPA you choose will likely depend on how much you need to borrow to cover your down payment and closing costs.
 It may also depend on how long you plan to remain in your next home.

 Or you may choose neither.
 Before you decide, check out other down payment assistance programs that might cover your city or county.
-And pick the one that meets your needs best.
+Pick the one that meets your needs best.

 Your real estate agent or Realtor can help you identify down payment and closing cost assistance programs in your area.
 We’ve also provided useful links to Tennessee home buying assistance below.